ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-Chook lover from birth, Kate Feain, tells the story of the 'Chook Clock' - her ultimate poultry house and garden design.
-She then gives some more modest pointers on how to care for and house chooks.
+Discover the 'Chook Clock' - the ultimate poultry house and garden design.
+You'll also find some pointers on how to care for and your chooks.

 I have always had chooks in my life.
 As a child, while all my friends played with their dogs, cats and budgies, I was taking my pet rooster for a walk (with a soft lead around his leg) and designing comfortable nesting boxes for ‘the girls’.

-My parents recognised my passion and helped me draw, design and build a two-storey coop – my version of a dolls’ house – complete with ramps, water collection from the roof and a sun-deck.
+My parents recognised my passion and helped me draw, design and build a two-storey coop.
+It was my version of a dolls’ house, complete with ramps, water collection from the roof and a sundeck.

 As I grew to become an adult, the joy of having chook company never waned.
-Wherever I moved, I found a way to have at least a couple of cluckers with me – experiencing many types of chook housing along the way: permanent, makeshift and even ‘roosting in the garage’.
+Wherever I moved, I found a way to have at least a couple of cluckers with me.
+I experienced many types of chook housing along the way: permanent, makeshift and even ‘roosting in the garage’.
 Like many others, I learned the hard way that, if you are not set up for chooks, they can be more of a liability than an asset.

 The ultimate design

-A few years back, after a decade’s gestation fed by many books and the ideas of other ‘chook-house architects’, I came up with my best design so far – the Chook Clock – a circular run divided into sections like a pie, branching out from a central chook-house tower.
+A few years back, after a decade’s gestation fed by many books and the ideas of other ‘chook-house architects’, I came up with my best design so far: the Chook Clock.
+It was to be circular run divided into sections like a pie, branching out from a central chook-house tower.

-It allows different crops to be grown in each section, and also for the chooks to be moved as needed to dig over a spent crop and provide their wonderful manure to the soil.
-Vitally, each section is rested from chooks as needed, preventing soil compaction.
-So when a friend in northern NSW who owned a newly certified organic small farm decided to invest in the Chook Clock, this 10-year dream began to turn into a reality.
+The design allows different crops to be grown in each section, and also for the chooks to be moved as needed to dig over a spent crop and provide their wonderful manure to the soil.
+Each section is rested from chooks as needed, preventing soil compaction.

 The entire Chook Clock is surrounded with aviary wire, predator-proofed around the perimeter and roofed with orchard netting.
 The internal walls separating the sections are of standard chicken wire, as these don’t have to be predator-proof, just wandering-chook-proof!
 Each section has its own external door – also predator-proofed.